Who Dares Challenge Cooper’s Safety Rules?

 Somehow, I managed to make it to my 30's before I heard of Colonel Jeff Cooper's safety rules.
-That included enlistments in the 6th Marines Infantry, the 19th SFGA and the Army 18th Engineers as a medic.
-So, I had spent a fair amount of time carrying around things that go bang for Uncle Sam with no mention of these four pillars of gun safety.
+That included enlistments in the 6th Marines Infantry, the Army 19th SFGA and the Army 18th Engineers as a medic.
+So, I had spent a fair amount of time carrying around things that go bang for Uncle Sam with no mention of the man who created these four pillars of gun safety.

 To be honest, my first reaction was they just didn't make sense as rules for combatives.
 They sounded more like range rules some lawyer dreamed up.